Harvard-IACS/2023-CS107/content/pages/syllabus.md

 <a href="./schedule_static.html">schedule</a>.
 As you are working in groups of
 3-4 students for the lab exercises, the solution files you come up with in the group are submitted by each group member individually in her/his own private Git repository.
-Pair-programming submissions will be graded on:
+Pair-programming submissions will be graded based on the following criteria:

 1. **Attendance:** your attendance will be recorded by the TF who leads the section.
 Joining the section at the beginning and then leaving 10-15 minutes later will not reward attendance credit.
-If you need to leave because of another appointment then it is expected that you communicate before hand and coordinate with your TF.
+If you need to leave because of another appointment then it is expected that you communicate beforehand and coordinate with your TF.
 Please see the <a href="./syllabus.html#attendance-policy">attendance policy</a> section below as well.
 Your pair-programming session is determined at the beginning of the